jules2689/trudeau/docs/2020-04-21/trudeau.md

 It takes resources to make these adjust.
 S, resources these groups don't have because they're spread so thin trying to help as many people as possible.
-So to support charities and nonprofits in their important work, our government is setting up a $350 million emergency community support fund. a portion of these funds will go directly to smaller, independent front line organisations and the rest will flow through national organisations like the united way community foundations Canada and the red cross that can get funds to local organisations and vulnerable people quickly.
+So to support charities and nonprofits in their important work, our government is setting up a $350 million emergency community support fund. a portion of these funds will go directly to smaller, independent front line organisations and the rest will flow through national organisations like the United Way community foundations Canada and the red cross that can get funds to local organisations and vulnerable people quickly.
 This is money for things like training volunteers, increasing at-home deliveries for seniors or driving people with disabilities to appointments.
-With this fund, we're giving more resources to charities and nonprofits so they can adapt to the new realities and difficulties brought on by this pandemic.[speaking french].
+With this fund, we're giving more resources to charities and nonprofits so they can adapt to the new realities and difficulties brought on by this pandemic.